wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array ForEach

-The `forEach()` method in JavaScript executes a provided function once for each array element.
+The `forEach()` method executes a provided function once for each array element.

 ```javascript
 let numbers = [1, 2, 3, 4, 5];